shelajev/ziprebel/README.md

 ![ZipRebel logo](http://zeroturnaround.com/wp-content/uploads/2015/03/ZipRebel-640x175.png)

 ZipRebel is a file compression tool that is so powerful it can reduce the entire internet to less than a byte of data.
+Here's a more detailed [announcement](http://zeroturnaround.com/blog/download-the-internet-in-milliseconds/).

 ## How to use it?